 Members’ Liability for Unauthorized Transfers and Advisability of Prompt Reporting

 If You Should Lose Your Debit Card: If your Debit Card is lost or stolen, notify United Texas at once or the available balance in your account could be in jeopardy.
 The quickest way to notify us is by telephone.
 Call United Texas Monday through Friday, during published hours of business at (210) 561-4500 or 1-800-531-8456.
-After hours, call 1-800-528-2273 if you are calling from the United States or 1-812-647-9794 if calling from outside the United States.
 You may also send the information by FAX, (210) 561-4502, or by writing us at United Texas Credit Union, 5500 UTSA Boulevard, San Antonio, Texas 78249.
-When applying for replacement of a lost or damaged card, a new PIN will be issued.
+When applying for the replacement of a lost or damaged card, a new PIN will be issued.

 - For ATM, Signature-Based and PIN-Based Point of Sale Transactions with your Debit Card: If you believe your Debit Card or PIN has been lost or stolen, you will not be liable once you notify the credit union that someone may or has used your Debit Card or PIN without your permission.
 Inaction on your part could cause you to lose all the money in your account.
 To qualify for zero liability coverage, you must: a) exercise reasonable care in safeguarding the Debit Card from risk of loss or theft, b) upon becoming aware of such loss or theft, promptly report the loss or theft to us.
-In those cases, if the transactions in question were processed by Mastercard International, your liability will be zero.
 Otherwise, your liability will be determined under the standards set forth below for all other unauthorized transfers.

 - For All Other Unauthorized Transfers: If you believe your Debit Card or PIN has been lost or stolen, and you tell us within two business days after you learn of the loss or theft, you limit your liability to $50.00 if someone used your Debit Card or PIN without your permission.
 If you do not tell us within two business days of the loss of the Debit Card and/or compromise of your PIN, your liability could be as much as $500.00.